 It can be difficult to tell what an app is like without installing it.

 Con It doesn't have all the open source apps

 There are many open source apps that aren't available on F-Droid due to their authors not making it available on that particular app store.
 One example is Omni Noted, which is on the Play Store but not F-Droid.

 Con Updates are not automatic for non root users

 You have to click the updates one-by-one in order to make them happen.
 If user has rooted their device automatic updates are possible, the app needs to be converted to a system app.

 Con Descriptions are only available in English

 Though the store app is multilingual, the app descriptions are only in English, meaning you must know English to find an app, even if the app is supposed to be multilingual.

 Con A lot of apps lack polish

-Being that every app on F-Droid is FOSS and released for free, the polish of many are lacking when compared to other markets and their paid app selections.
+Since every app on F-Droid is FOSS and released for free, many of them aren't as polished compared to other markets and their paid app selections.